 Sign shapes also convey useful information to drivers

-Traffic regulations – are conveyed in signage that is rectangular with the longer direction vertical or square.
+Traffic regulations – are conveyed in regulatory signage that is rectangular with the longer direction vertical or square.

 Octagon shaped signs – are only used for stop, and inverted triangles are reserved for yielding.